scrthq/Presentations/GitPitch/PITCHME.md

 ### What are we building today?

-We'll be building a CloudFormation stack using an environment specific configuration file containing the following resources:
+We'll be building a CloudFormation stack containing the following resources:

 @ul
 - S3 Bucket